CELPIP Speaking Task 2: Personal Experience Template

 The takeaway.
 A short reflection that closes the loop and lifts the answer above plain narration.

-Spend the rest of the window picturing the scene rather than phrasing it.
-See the moment clearly, and the words come out far more naturally than anything you could pre-write.
+Spend the rest of the window picturing the scene, not phrasing it.
+See the moment clearly and the words come out far more naturally than anything you could pre-write.

 The Four-Move Story Arc